Our new school charity is…

 What do we mean by topics?

-Topics are the vehicle for delivering much of the learning in the foundation subjects (eg History, Art, Geography).
+Topics are the way we deliver much of the learning in the foundation subjects (eg history, art, geography, DT).
 Each half-termly topic has a driving subject – the main focus for teaching pupils the knowledge and skills they need to succeed in life.
 The driver changes with each topic to ensure a broad and balanced curriculum.

 Although the learning in each topic is provided by the driving subject, there are opportunities for enrichment through other subjects.
-For example, learning in a history-driven subject may be enriched by observational drawing of an artefact.
-In this example, the enricher is art.
+For example, learning in an art topic may be enriched by geography learning about where an artist was born and lived.

 What is this half-term’s topic?